 Perspective | A young Black man with autism received a pardon, but remains behind bars.
-It’s time to ‘Free Matthew Rushin’.
+It’s time to ‘Free Matthew Rushin.’

 Before the crash, Rushin wrote poetry, played the piano and took classes at Old Dominion University.
 He was a contributing member of society.
 Keeping him locked up, amid a pandemic, benefits no one.
 What happened to the Cusick family is heartbreaking.
 Releasing Rushin now doesn’t make it any less so.

-The details of the conditional pardon reflect that, in contrast to the 50 years he was given, the sentencing guidelines for his convictions call for a range of 2 years and 7 months to 6 years and 4 months.
-Northam adjusted his sentence to 10 years for each conviction, with 7 years and 5 months suspended, to be served concurrently.
+The details of the conditional pardon reflect that, in contrast to the 50 years he was given, the sentencing guidelines for his convictions call for a range of two years and seven months to six years and four months.
+Northam adjusted his sentence to 10 years for each conviction, with seven years and five months suspended, to be served concurrently.

 The conditional pardon also requires he remain under the supervision of a parole officer for five years and prohibits him from possessing a firearm or driving for the rest of his life.

-On the day their son is released, Lavern Rushin and her husband plan to take him to a trauma center so doctors can determine if the cyst is causing his bouts of blindness.
+On the day their son is released, Lavern Rushin and her husband plan to take him to a trauma center, so doctors can determine whether the cyst is causing his bouts of blindness.

 Then they will finally take him home to stay.

-In an email Matthew sent to me, through his mom, he recalls the moment he learned about the conditional pardon.
+In an email that Matthew sent to me, through his mom, he recalls the moment he learned about the conditional pardon.

 “I cried because I realized all the hard work of my mother had finally paid off,” he writes.
 “It is a day I will always remember.”